Terez18/Election_Analysis/README.md

             			# 4b: Add the existing county to the list of counties.
             			county_options.append(county_name)

-	-- number of votes per county is set to zero so that counting of votes per county can begin.
+	- Number of votes per county is set to zero so that counting of votes per county can begin.
 This information was taken from the dictionary county_votes, therefore the format is as below to extract the value which is the number of votes from the key which is the name of the county:

             			# 4c: Begin tracking the county's vote count.
             			county_votes[county_name] = 0

-	-- votes counted per county:
+	- Votes counted per county:

         		# 5: Add a vote to that county's vote count.
         		county_votes[county_name] += 1

-	-- To calculate the county vote percentage a for loop was created to get the county names, and the county vote count (cvotes) from the county dictionary:
+	- To calculate the county vote percentage a for loop was created to get the county names, and the county vote count (cvotes) from the county dictionary:

 			# 6a: Write a for loop to get the county from the county dictionary.
     			for county_name in county_votes:
         			# 6b: Retrieve the county vote count.
         			cvotes = county_votes[county_name]

-	-- A formula for calculating the percentage was created, the cvotes and total_votes was changed from integers to decimal point numbers using "float":
+	- A formula for calculating the percentage was created, the cvotes and total_votes was changed from integers to decimal point numbers using "float":

         			# 6c: Calculate the percentage of votes for the county.
         			county_vote_percentage = float(cvotes) / float(total_votes) * 100

-	-- when the numbers were printed out, an f-string was used and the number of digits after the decimal point was limited using :.1f
+	- When the numbers were printed out, an f-string was used and the number of digits after the decimal point was limited using :.1f
 				 # 6d: Print the county results to the terminal.
         			county_results = (f"{county_name}: {county_vote_percentage:.1f}% ({cvotes:,})\n")
         			print(county_results)